SunnnyChan/tak-tin/README.md

 # taktin

-A light weight and high performance traffic manguagement platform based on OpenResty.
+A light weight and high performance traffic management platform based on OpenResty.

 ## Features